Building symmetries into data-driven manifold dynamics models for complex flows: application to two-dimensional

 \section{Data-driven dimension reduction and dynamic modeling}

-In the following sections, we describe the steps involved in symmetry charting: 1) developing criteria to define a fundamental chart in the the original (high-dimensional) state space and what symmetry operations are need to map any point in state space to that chart, 2) {finding a minimal-dimensional coordinate representation, i.e.~the fundamental chart for the invariant manifold, and 3) evolving the minimal-dimensional state and symmetry indicators forward through time.} The parts of this procedure separating it from other data-driven reduced order models are how we map to the fundamental and how we evolve the symmetry indicators through time.
+In the following subsections, we describe the steps involved in symmetry charting: 1) developing criteria to define a fundamental chart in the the original (high-dimensional) state space and what symmetry operations are need to map any point in state space to that chart, 2) {finding a minimal-dimensional coordinate representation, i.e.~the fundamental chart for the invariant manifold, and 3) evolving both the minimal-dimensional state and the symmetry indicators forward through time.} The parts of this procedure separating it from other data-driven reduced-order models are how we map to the fundamental domain and how we evolve the symmetry indicators through time.
 Our approach guarantees that the reduced-dimensional model maintains the equivariance properties of the original dynamical system.